isomerpages/govtech-jagathestack/_2020/06-contact.md

 ---
 title: Contact Us
-permalink: /2020/contact
+permalink: /contact-us/
 collection_name: "2020"
 ---

-## Contact Us
+# Get in Touch

+Email: <ctf@tech.gov.sg>

 Please refer to this website for latest updates on the competition.
-A discord channel will be created subsequently and shared with participants for communication purposes.
+A Discord channel will be created subsequently and shared with participants for communication purposes.